AshishY794/web2apk/README.md

 git push origin main
 ```

-**What this does:** Saves your website to GitHub and starts building your app automatically!
+**What this does:**
+- Saves your website to GitHub and starts building your app automatically!
+- Your commits will show your name instead of the template author
+- GitHub Actions will start building your APK

 #### **Step 7: Get Your App!** 📱
 ```bash